DisnakeDev/disnake/docs/intro.rst

 - `libnacl <https://github.com/saltstack/libnacl>`_
 - `python3-dev <https://packages.debian.org/python3-dev>`_

+These dependencies are required to compile and install :pypi:`PyNaCl`.

 For a Debian-based system, the following command will get these dependencies:

 .. code-block:: shell